fardeen-codes07/Smart-Code-vulnerablilty-Triage-System/README.md

 Double-click index.html or drag it into a browser window.

-For best results and to test file uploads reliably, serve it via a static host (optional):
+For best results and to test file uploads reliably, serve it via a static host :

-# simple Python static server (optional)
+# simple Python static server
 python -m http.server 8080
 # then open http://localhost:8080/index.html